Infectious Disease Readiness

 Mystery Patient Drills

-To request any of the following resources in a modifiable format, email prepdocs@health.nyc.gov.
+To request resources in a modifiable format, email prepdocs@health.nyc.gov.

-- Optional Staff Training on Screening and Isolation Protocols (PDF): In order to prepare your facility’s staff to protect themselves and their patients, your organization might consider training staff on your screening, isolation and infection control protocols.
-Training can be provided to staff based on their role and likelihood of contact with patients.
-You can also reference this Essential Staff Training Terminology (PDF) document.
-Your facility may wish to use this training course designed by the Health Department to provide healthcare facility staff with an overview on how to identify and protect staff and patients from transmission of severe communicable diseases such as Ebola.
-Once you have registered for an account on the learning management system, you can search for the course name: Essential Staff Training for Infection Control.
+- Your facility may wish to use Essential Staff Training for Infection Control, designed by the Health Department, to provide healthcare facility staff with an overview on how to identify and protect staff and patients from transmission of severe communicable diseases such as Ebola.
+Once you have registered for an account on the learning management system, search for the course title.

 Publications on the Use of Mystery Patient Drills